‘OG Insta Golf Girl’ Paige Spiranac Sizzles In Yoga Pants On The Green

 To help shield her eyes from the sun, Paige completed the look with a white visor, and she also made sure to wear a golf glove to protect her palm from blisters.

-Paige was angled from the side, so that her incredible curves were on full display for her fans.
+Paige was angled from the side, putting her incredible curves on full display for her fans.

 The post quickly racked up over 114,000 likes and more than 2,100 comments.